 Relevant, supervised work experiences are provided in the community to develop employability and job-specific skills.
 Various levels of supervision are available depending on the needs of the students.
 Hours spent performing Work-Based Learning activities can assist a student to earn the New York State Career Development and Occupational Studies (CDOS) Commencement Credential.
 This credential can be used as a pathway option for graduation, a stand-alone exiting credential or as a supplement to any diploma option.

 Business and Management Services

 Kathi Lewis

-Chief Financial Officer (518) 736-4310 FAX: (518) 736-4301 HFM BOCES offers a range of business and management services intended to support and advance the learning environment of our component school districts and their students.
+Chief Financial Officer (518) 736-4310 FAX: (518) 736-4301

-Bus Driver Staff Development coser 601
+Bus Driver Staff Development COSER 601

 Terry Kersting